Not Speaker, but independent body should decide on disqualifications: SC to Parliament

 The bench had granted liberty to Congress MLA Fajur Rahim and K Meghachandra to approach it again if the Assembly Speaker failed to take a decision within four weeks on their plea seeking disqualification of the BJP minister.

 The BJP minister had won the Assembly election on a Congress ticket and later joined the BJP and became a minister.
-This led to filing of the plea seeking his disqualification.
+This led to the filing of the plea seeking his disqualification.